kasperisager/hemingway/README.md

 lsh::table t({.dimensions = 8, .width = 3, .partitions = 4);
 ```

 __Covering:__ In this scheme, vectors are hashed into buckets using carefully constructed bit masks that ensure that the hashes of vectors within a given radius from each other will collide.
-Only two parameters are specified when constructed this table: The dimensionality of input vectors, and the radius that should be covered:
+Only two parameters are specified when constructing this table: The dimensionality of input vectors, and the radius that should be covered:

 ```cpp
 lsh::table t({.dimensions = 8, .radius = 2);
 ```

-Once you constructed your table, then go ahead and add your vectors:
+Once you've constructed your table, go ahead and add your vectors:

 ```cpp
 t.add(v);